-Application Secrets
+Application secrets

-Key Points
+Key points

 - Each application can have multiple secrets for key rotation

-- Secrets are used to sign webhook payloads with HMAC-SHA256
+- Secrets sign webhook payloads with HMAC-SHA256

 - Revoking a secret immediately invalidates all webhooks signed with it

-- Spoofing - Attackers sending fake webhooks
+- Spoofing (attackers sending fake webhooks)

-- Tampering - Payload modification in transit
+- Tampering (payload modification in transit)

-- Replay attacks - Resending captured webhooks
+- Replay attacks (resending captured webhooks)

-Signature verification ensures:
+Signature verification confirms:

-- The webhook originates from Hook0
+- The webhook came from Hook0

 - The payload hasn't been modified